blocky/basm-go-sdk/README.md

-# The Go SDK for the Blocky Attestation Service Wasm Runtime
+# Go SDK for the Blocky Attestation Service Wasm Runtime (BASM)

-(working name)

 This SDK provides functions for interacting with Blocky Attestation Service WASM runtime.